-DPS said firefighters found the woman’s body in the basement of the home this morning.
-They said the fire resulted in a large amount of the house collapsing into the basement.
+McCausland said firefighters found the woman’s body in the basement of the home this morning, and that a large amount of the house had collapsed into the basement.

-According to authorities, the victim’s husband was not home when the fire broke out, and arrived at his residence after firefighters began fighting the blaze.
+According to authorities, Chasse was not home when the fire broke out, and arrived at his residence after firefighters began fighting the blaze.

-The fire comes just one day after 90-year-old Dawn Findlen was killed in an apartment fire on Densmore Road, about seven miles from Sam Everett Road.
+The Sam Everett Road fire comes just one day after 90-year-old Dawn Findlen was killed in a fire in her old farmhouse on Densmore Road, about seven miles from Sam Everett Road.
 Her house was flattened by fire as well, and investigators recovered her body with help from an excavator to move debris.